Shaygan Kheradpir

-Shaygan Kheradpir (شایگان خردپیر; born December 19, 1960) is an American businessman and technology executive.
-Kheradpir holds a bachelor's, master's and doctoral degree in electrical engineering from Cornell University.
+Shaygan Kheradpir (شایگان خردپیر; born December 19, 1960) is an American business and technology executive.
 He held senior executive positions at GTE, Verizon, Barclays, and Juniper Networks, where he led various product development, operational and innovation initiatives, and was chairman and CEO of Coriant.

 Early life and education

 Shaygan Kheradpir was born in London and grew up in Iran where his father was one of the pioneers of Otolaryngology in the country.
 After attending Aiglon College for high school, Kheradpir moved to the United States, earning a bachelor's, master's and doctoral degree in electrical engineering from Cornell University where he developed one of the early control algorithms for obstacle avoidance of autonomous robots.

 Career

 Early work

 Kheradpir's first job was at GTE Laboratories in 1987.
 There he worked on network routing, management, and control and patented a real-time algorithm.
 He eventually became chief information officer at GTE Corporation, "earning respect for delivering new products on schedule," according to The Wall Street Journal.